ParaMonte Fortran 2.0.0

 interface setKnnSorted

-Return the input distance matrix whose columns are sorted in ascending order on output, optionally only up to the kth row of each column, such that the kth row in the ith column is the kth nearest neighbor to the \(i^{th}\) point.
+Return the input distance matrix whose columns are sorted in ascending order on output, optionally only up to the kth row of each column, such that the kth row in the ith column is the kth nearest neighbor to the \(i^{th}\) reference point.

 More...